 The Pilot Ploy is a favorite among savvy game players.
 Once the new program gets underway, measuring success falls by the wayside, particularly for programs that are costly but popular.
-For instance, a pilot to extend hours at the library would be difficult to end due to its popularity with patrons, regardless of data showing a lack of cost-effectiveness.

-This game also relies on the sunk cost cognitive bias, which makes it psychologically difficult to discontinue an investment after it has started and some money has already been "sunk" into it.
+This game also relies on the sunk cost cognitive bias, which makes it psychologically difficult to discontinue an investment after money has already been "sunk" into it.

-ROI RUSE
+ROI Ruse